-The Nissan Leaf is available in two forms: one version has a 40kWh battery that gives an official range of 168 miles, while the latest, top-spec Leaf e+ (video above) features a larger, 62kWh battery returning up to 239 miles of range.
-From our tests, 150 miles is a safe bet on the standard car, while 210 miles is a realistic target in the e+ model.
+The Nissan Leaf is available in two forms: one has a 40kWh battery that gives an official range of 168 miles, while the Leaf e+ features a larger, 62kWh battery returning up to 239 miles of range.
+From our tests, 150 miles is a safe bet from the standard car, while 210 miles is a realistic target in the e+.
 Both will be more than enough for most people, especially given the Leaf’s affordability compared to more premium electric machines.

 You’ll be able to recharge that battery to 80% in 40 minutes from a rapid charger, in 7.5 hours from a home wallbox and in 21 hours from a three-pin socket, so the Leaf is relatively practical in this respect.
 A roomy interior and 435-litre boot support this, as well as some of the advanced semi-autonomous Pro Pilot driving technology on offer on higher trim levels.